daparthi001/QuantumVestAI_App_Source_Code/README.md

 This single file avoids managing multiple secret manifests across environments.

 **Important:** The UI and API must use the same `SECRET_KEY` value.
 If these values differ, the UI cannot verify JWT tokens issued by the API and users may be redirected back to the login page repeatedly.
+The default for both services is now `"your-secret-key"` to prevent mismatched values during local development.

 ### Generating Test JWT Tokens
 For manual testing you can generate a signed JWT from the command line: